 Even sci-fi or fantasy readers demand believability within the parameters of the world you’ve established.

 One caveat: Don’t overload your story with all the esoteric facts you’ve learned, just to show off your research.
 Add specifics the way you would add seasoning to food.
 It enhances the experience; it’s not the main course.

 Step 6: Choose your point of view.

-The perspective from which you tell your story can be complicated because it encompasses so much.
+The perspective from which you write your novel can be complicated because it encompasses so much.